Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 15) Chinese Lantern Bug <br>
 Lantern bugs are native to China, but are an invasive species in South Korea and the United States.
 They produce honeydew which they leave behind on plants.
 Other bugs like to eat the honeydew, but it can also cause sooty mould to grow on plants, inhibiting the plant’s ability to photosynthesize and hurting the plant’s ability to survive and grow.

+*** Interesting Pairings ***
+In this section we'll pick out a few pairs/groups of specimins from across the boxes which have interesting comparitive elements you can talk about.
+You will probably want 12-20(ish) samples and this section hopefully helps with some ideas although you are welcome and encouraged to come up with new connections or just talk about them individually.

+- Types: Have an assortment of insects (many), arachnids (many), crustaceans (none yet) and myriapods [B3,F?].
+You can get people to try and sort them, usually the number of legs is a good hueristic.
+Including Stick Insect [A6] is good if you want people to guess the types, most people will get arachnids but may struggle on insects, in which case point them to this one.
+- Invasive Species: Giant Wasp [A5] and some other wasp (e.g., Paper Wasp [B7])
+- Avoiding being eaten: Talk about Stick Insect [A6] which is camoflauged.
+Compare Wasp Spider [A11] and a wasp (e.g., Paper Wasp [B7]) as disguise.
+Aposmatism is fairly opposite and is bright colours as a warning (e.g., Blue Weevil [A6] or Paper Wasp [B7]).
+- Farming: Cuban Tarantula [L0] is farmed for food (probably several others too).
+A scorpian (e.g., Giant Scorpian [L1]) may be farmed medically for venom.
+Spider silk may also be farmed (e.g., Orb Weaver [L5]).
+- General similarities: Lots of pairs of closely related insects have very similar features and kids can identify these and figure out they're related.
+Lots work for this, e.g., Cockroaches [L9,A8,E12].

+Some sample sets:
+- Tom's Selection (17 bugs) - L0, L1, L3, L4, L5, L6, L7, L9, A1, A5, A6, A8, A11, B3, B7, B8, The Millipede from F?

 <br/>